notSaranshMalik/cse15l-lab-reports/lab-report-5-week-10.md

 The fix to this problem looks to be quite complicated.
 A variable could be defined to count the bracket matching depth, so the first `[` would make the variable 1, then the second one would make it 2, with closing brackets reducing it by 1, and so on.
 That way only depth 0 brackets would be matched, ignoring everything inside as plain text.

-To be more specific, this part of `Markdown-Parse` requires bracket matching checks between the first and the second line:
+To be more specific, this part of `Markdown-Parse` requires bracket matching checks between the first and the second line, where I have added a comment:
 ```
 int nextCloseBracket = markdown.indexOf("]", nextOpenBracket);

+// Add a while loop, modifying a variable to find a matching closing bracket, using that as the nextCloseBracket, rather than the one just found.

 int openParen = markdown.indexOf("(", nextCloseBracket);
 ```

 The openParen index should only be searched after the matching closing bracket has been found.
+This way anything inside the plaintext description of the image is not treated as a link.

 ## Test file 567